Southern Tea Cakes are old-fashioned, simple sugar cookies. Tender and delicious, these classic cookies are a family favorite!

 As a little girl, about the age of four or five, I would sometimes stay with a lady we lovingly called Aunt Myrl.
-She was of no blood relation, but she cared for me and a few other children as if we were her own.
+She was of no blood relation, but she cared for me and a few other children as if we were.
 She had never married and had no children of her own.
 She was well-known in our small town as the best person to watch young children when mother’s had an appointment to which the young child couldn’t tag along.

 She was short in stature with a giant personality.
 She was full of fun and love both of which she showed in simple ways.
 She’d sit in the back of the house for hours on end with us making mud pies or taking us to the neighbor’s, Ms. Digby’s home, for a tour of the flower garden.
 I can’t imagine all of the damage made by our tromping feet as we eagerly grabbed the stems of Ms. Digby’s prized peonies and roses.